allegheny-college-cmpsc-100-summer-2020/week01_activities/README.md

-# CMPSC 100 Summer 2020 Week 1 Class Activities Repository
+# CMPSC 100 Summer 2020 Week 1 Class Activities

 This repository contains all files necessary to complete class activities during week 1.
 This repository is designed to be used with Allegheny's JupyterHub.